Guangdong: Culture

 The outcast Tanka people traditionally live on boats throughout the coasts and rivers of Guangdong and much of Southern China.

 Zhanjiang in southern Guangdong is dominated by Leizhounese, a variety of Min; Cantonese and Hakka are also spoken there.

 Mandarin is the language used in education and government and in areas where there are migrants from other provinces, above all in Shenzhen.
 Cantonese maintains a strong and dominant position in common usage and media, even in eastern areas of the province where the local languages and dialects are non-Yue ones.

-Guangdong Province is notable for being the birthplace of many famous Xiangqi (Chinese chess) grandmasters such as Lü Qin, Yang Guanli, Cai Furu and Xu Yinchuan.
+Guangdong is notable for being the birthplace of many Xiangqi (Chinese chess) grandmasters including Lü Qin, Yang Guanli, Cai Furu and Xu Yinchuan.

 Education and research

 As of 2022, Guangdong hosts 160 institutions of higher education, ranking first in South Central China region and 2nd among all Chinese provinces/municipalities after Jiangsu (168).
 Guangdong is also the seat of 14 adult higher education institutions.
 Many universities and colleges are located in major cities like Shenzhen and Guangzhou.
 Guangzhou, the capital of Guangdong, hosts 83 institutions of higher education (excluding adult colleges), ranking 1st in South China region and 2nd (tie) nationwide after Beijing.
 Guangdong Province Department of Education is the department of the provincial government that oversees education.

 As of 2025, two major cities in the province ranked in the top 20 cities in the world (Guangzhou 6th and Shenzhen 18th) by scientific research output, as tracked by the Nature Index.